The Supreme Court’s rejection of affirmative action is one of several factors changing college admissions.

 In 2020, colleges dropped over 250 teams from all three divisions of NCAA competition, making it harder to win a college place as, say, a recruited fencer or rower.

 More such cuts are likely to follow.
 The Supreme Court’s ruling is shining light anew on the niche sports that skew admissions favorably towards affluent white applicants.
-Unprofitable and enjoying less alumni support, they are likely targets for colleges wanting to retain the diversity they enjoy now.
+Unprofitable and enjoying less alumni support, they are likely targets for colleges wanting to retain at least some of the diversity they have enjoyed for some time.

 Powder%2BBlue.jpg